Shiseido

 Shiseido Company, Limited (株式会社資生堂, Kabushiki gaisha Shiseidō) is a Japanese multinational cosmetic company founded in Tokyo, Japan in 1872.
 Its product categories consist of: skin care, makeup, body care, hair care, and fragrances.
 The company is one of the oldest cosmetic companies in the world and celebrated its 150th anniversary in 2022.
 It is the largest cosmetic firm in Japan and the fifth largest cosmetic company in the world.
 In Japan, Shiseido is available at cosmetic counters at selected department stores and most pharmacies.
 The company owns numerous brands and subsidiaries worldwide, in addition to its founding label.
-The company is headquartered in Tokyo, and is traded on the Tokyo Stock Exchange.
+The company is headquartered in Tokyo, and is traded on the Tokyo Stock Exchange, where it is a constituent of the Nikkei 225 and TOPIX Large70 indices.

-Company History
+Company history

 Founding

+The name Shiseido comes from a passage in the Chinese classic I Ching (Book of Changes) meaning "praise the virtues of the earth which nurtures new life and brings forth significant values".

 Arinobu Fukuhara, former head pharmacist to the Imperial Japanese Navy, established the Shiseido Pharmacy in 1872.
 After a visit to the United States and Europe, Arinobu added a soda fountain to the store.
 This later grew into the Shiseido Parlor restaurant business, and eventually led to the introduction of ice cream in Japan.
-The name Shiseido derives from a Chinese expression meaning "praise the virtues of the earth which nurtures new life and brings forth significant values".

-Arinobu passed on his company to his son, Shinzo Fukuhara, who became the company's second president in 1913.
-After Shinzo's experience traveling to Europe and the United States, he became interested in advertising as a large selling point for Shiseido which lead him to dedicate extensive resources to the company's design, much of which can be seen from product packaging and magazines from this time.
+Arinobu passed on his company to his son, Shinzō Fukuhara, who became the company's second president in 1913.
+After Shinzō's experience traveling to Europe and the United States, he became interested in advertising as a large selling point for Shiseido which lead him to dedicate extensive resources to the company's design, much of which can be seen from product packaging and magazines from this time.

 Expansion

 In 1917, Shiseido introduced Rainbow Face Powder.
 This was a face powder with seven colors in a period when white face powders were the norm in Japan.
-In 1923, the company began expanding its store-base; it now has approximately 25,000 outlets.
-A joint-stock company was formed in 1927.
+In 1923, the company began expanding its store-base.
+The company was incorporated as a kabushiki gaisha (Japanese joint-stock company) in 1927.
 In 2017, Shiseido acquired AI and AR developer Giran to get ahead in the tech space.
 Shisheido plans to use Giaran’s beauty simulation technology to boost its digital sales.